demisto/content/Packs/SymantecEndpointSecurity/Integrations/SymantecThreatIntel/README.md

 Query Symantec Endpoint Security Threat Intel data.
-This integration was integrated and tested with version xx of Symantec Threat Intel.
+This integration was integrated and tested with Symantec Threat Intel.

 ## Configure Symantec Threat Intel on Cortex XSOAR